-Graduates will be prepared
+Graduates will be prepared:

-- 1. to work in a variety of career fields emphasizing flexibility, broad knowledge, and critical thinking skills for the rapidly changing and diverse modern environment. - 2. to enter a graduate program of further study.
+- 1. To work in a variety of career fields emphasizing flexibility, broad knowledge, and critical thinking skill for the rapidly changing and diverse modern environment. - 2.
+To enter a graduate program of further study.

-2. to enter a graduate program of further study.

-Degree Requirements Semester Hour

-General Education Core 52-5

-Core requirements should include: Foreign Language (intermediate level) and PSY 111

-Liberal Arts Major 45

-First Concentration (Humanities, Social Science, or Math & Science) 27

-Select an area of concentration from among the following disciplines.
-No more than 15 hours

-may be taken from a single discipline.

-Humanities: Art, English, Dramatic Arts, Media, Music, Religion

-Social Science: Criminal Justice, History, Psychology

-Math & Science: Biology, Chemistry, Mathematics

-Second Concentration (Humanities, Social Science, or Math & Science) 12

-Select a second area of concentration apart from the first concentration.
-No more than 6 hour rs

-may be taken from a single discipline.

-Research Methodology 3

-Choose from the following:

-ENG 320 Research Strategies 3

-HIS 300 Historiography and Historical Method

-MED 330 Research Methods 3

-Senior Project 3

-Minor and/or Electives 21-24

-Total Number of Hours Required 121
+Degree Requirements Semester Hours General Education Core 52-55 Core requirements to include: Foreign Language (intermediate level) and PSY 111 Liberal Arts Major 45 First Concentration (Humanities, Social Science, or Applied Math & Science) 27 Select an area of concentration from among the following disciplines (No more than 15 hours may be taken from a single department) Humanities: Art, English, Dramatic Arts, Media, Music, Religion Social Science: Criminal Justice, History, Psychology Applied Math & Science: Biology, Chemistry, Mathematics Second Concentration (Humanities, Social Science, or Applied Math & Science) 12 Select a second area of concentration apart from the first concentration (No more than 6 hours may be taken from a single discipline) Research Methodology 3 Choose one the following: ENG 320 Research Strategies HIS 300 Historiography and Historical Method Capstone Course 3 Minor and/or Approved Electives 21-24 Total Number of Hours Required All courses taken in the major must be upper-level (300 or 400)

-Recommended Curriculum Liberal Arts Degree
+Recommended Curriculum for Liberal Arts Degree